sintel-dev/sintel/README.md

 $ mtv run -v
 ```

 Your application should run on **port 3000** with the ***production*** environment by default.
-Just go to [http://localhost:3000](http://localhost:3000) in your browser.
+Just go to [http://localhost:3000](http://localhost:3000) in your browser (Chrome).
 The following list the optional arguments for `mtv run`

 ```
 usage: mtv run [-h] [-l LOGFILE] [-v] [-P PORT] [-E ENV]

 optional arguments:
-  -h, --help            show this help message and exit -l LOGFILE, --logfile LOGFILE
-                        Name of the logfile.
+  -h, --help             show this help message and exit -l, --logfile LOGFILE  Name of the logfile.
 If not given, log to stdout.
   -v, --verbose          Be verbose.
 Use -vv for increased verbosity.
   -P PORT, --port PORT   Flask server port
   -E ENV, --env ENV      Flask environment
 ```

 ### Development

-The server-end code and client-end code are in two separate folders, namely, \<project-home>/mtv and \<project-home>/client.
+The server-end code and client-end code are in two separate folders, namely,` <project-home>/mtv` and `<project-home>/client`

 Run the following command for server-end development